 Qualifications for Concealed Weapons Permits

 While each state has its own unique CCW permitting system, there are several standards that are more commonly utilized.
-The strongest laws require CCW applicants to demonstrate good cause as to why the applicant needs a permit.
-Eleven states have this requirement.
-In addition, eight “may issue” states also require the applicant to be of good character before a permit is issued.
+The strongest seven laws require CCW applicants to demonstrate good cause as to why the applicant needs a permit.
+In addition, ten states also require the applicant to be of good character before a permit is issued.
 In roughly half the states, CCW applicants are also required to demonstrate some level of knowledge of firearm use and/or firearm safety.

 States Requiring a Showing of Good Cause

-Eight of the nine “may issue” states and three limited discretion “shall issue” states require a showing of need or a proper purpose for the applicant to carry a concealed firearm.
-California, Delaware, Hawaii, Maryland, Massachusetts, New Jersey, New York and Rhode Island require CCW permit applicants to demonstrate good cause or a justifiable need to carry a concealed weapon.
+Seven states.
+California, Delaware, Hawaii, Maryland, Massachusetts, New Jersey, and New York require CCW permit applicants to demonstrate good cause or a justifiable need to carry a concealed weapon.
 In California, for example, good cause exists to issue a CCW permit when there is a clear and present danger to the applicant or the applicant’s spouse, family, or employees.
 Generally, a credible threat to the applicant’s safety that cannot be alleviated through other legal channels constitutes good cause when applying for a CCW permit.
 Maryland requires an applicant to demonstrate “a good and substantial reason to wear, carry, or transport a handgun, such as a finding that the permit is necessary as a reasonable precaution against apprehended danger.”
 New York requires an applicant to demonstrate “proper cause,” and New Jersey allows a court to issue a permit only if it is satisfied that the applicant “has a justifiable need to carry a handgun.”